-Tree and Stand Simulator (TASS) is the foundation for much of this suite.
-TASS III, the newest version, now supports multiple species and complex stand structures for lodgepole pine (Pinus contorta var. latifolia) and white spruce (Picea glauca), and is the first publically distributed, MS-Windows ™ version of TASS.
+- Tree and Stand Simulator (TASS) is the foundation for much of this suite.
+TASS III, the newest version, now supports multiple species and complex stand structures for lodgepole pine (Pinus contorta var. latifolia) and white spruce (Picea glauca), and is the first publicly distributed, MS-Windows ™ version of TASS

-Financial Analysis of Silviculture Investment and Economic Return (FAN$IER) supports economic analysis of silviculture options based on product-based yield predictions (logs, lumber, carbon, biomass) from TASS and TIPSY, within the SYLVER (Silviculture impacts on Yield, Lumber Value and Economic Return) framework.
+- Financial Analysis of Silviculture Investment and Economic Return (FAN$IER) supports economic analysis of silviculture options based on product-based yield predictions (logs, lumber, carbon, biomass) from TASS and TIPSY, within the Silviculture impacts on Yield, Lumber Value and Economic Return (SYLVER) framework

-The Government of British Columbia strives to balance financial, social and environmental values.
+Government strives to balance financial, social and environmental values.
 Success rests on predicting the future state of forests and developing science-based legislation, policy and regulations.